Christa C. Mayer Thurman

-Christa Charlotte Mayer Thurman (born 1934), is a German-born American curator, art historian, author, and scholar.
+Christa Charlotte Mayer Thurman (December 12, 1934 – September 13, 2024), was a German and American curator, art historian, author, and scholar.
 She served for forty-two years as the curator and chair of the textiles department at the Art Institute of Chicago.
 In 1992, she was the namesake of an endowed position created in her credit, the Christa C. Mayer Thurman Chair and Curator of Textiles.
 Thurman was awarded an honorary fellow of the American Craft Council (ACC) in 2000.

-Early life and education
+Early life, family, and education

-Thurman was born on 12 December 1934 in Darmstadt, Hesse, Germany.
+Christa Charlotte Mayer was born on December 12, 1934 in Darmstadt, Hesse, Germany.
 As a child, she moved with her family to Zurich, Switzerland.
+She was educated in Germany and Switzerland, prior to attending college.

-Thurman came to New York in 1954 to study at Finch College (B.A. degree, 1958).
+Thurman moved to New York City in 1954 to study at Finch College (B.A. degree, 1958).
 After college, she worked as a conservation apprentice and assistant curator in the textile department at Cooper Hewitt, Smithsonian Design Museum in New York City for several years.
 She received her Master of Arts (M.A.) degree from the New York University Institute of Fine Arts in 1966.

+She was married to Lawrence S. Thurman from 1971 until 1990, and to Arsenio G. Sala from 2001 to 2013, however both of these marriages ended in her becoming a widow.
+Her final marriage was to George A. Larson in 2021.